 My main course was the special of the day, a beautifully composed dish of cod, aioli, baby broad beans and soft boiled egg.
 I suspect it sat just a little too long on a heated counter, but the flavours were good and the dish didn’t appear to have suffered other than in appearance.

 Similarly, my companion’s Pan Fried Hake looked to have waited around a bit, but he loved the mixture of peperonata, black olive and confit shallots – an excellent Mediterranean style dish.
 Sides of chips and spinach were perfectly cooked.

-By dessert I was full and chose the homemade chocolate truffles.
-Actually I’ll always chose homemade truffles if they are an option – I really enjoy just having a few mouthfuls of something lovely – and these were great and a good accompaniment to the coffee I ordered.
-My companion’s chocolate and orange pudding did look good though, closer to a patisserie dish than I’d expected I had just a twinge of regret at the moment it arrived.
+By dessert, I was full and chose the homemade chocolate truffles.
+Actually, I’ll always choose homemade truffles if they are an option – I really enjoy just having a few mouthfuls of something lovely – and these were great and a good accompaniment to the coffee I ordered.
+My companion’s chocolate and orange pudding did look good, though, closer to a patisserie dish than I’d expected I had just a twinge of regret at the moment it arrived.

 We dined as guests of Gallery Mess